Distortion Resilience for Goal-Oriented Semantic Communication: DDPG-EI: Deep Reinforcement Learning Approach for DRGO

 \subsubsection{An Overview of DDPG}

-DDPG (Deep Deterministic Policy Gradient) is a widely used technique in DRL.
-It employs four neural networks, which are described below: \begin{itemize} \item The actor network, also known as the policy network, is parameterized by $\phi_\mu$.
+DDPG is a widely used technique in DRL.
+It employs four DNNs, which are described as below. \begin{itemize} \item The actor network, also known as the policy network, is parameterized by $\phi_\mu$.
 It takes the state $s$ as input and produces an action denoted by $\pi(s\vert \phi_\mu)$. \item The target actor network, parameterized by $\phi_{\mu_t}$, generates the target policy $\pi(s\vert \phi_{\mu_t})$. \item The critic network, also referred to as the $Q$ network, is parameterized by $\phi_q$.
-It takes both the state $s$ and the action $a$ as inputs and outputs the corresponding state-value function $Q(s,a\vert \phi_q)$. \item The target critic network, parameterized by $\phi_{q_t}$, produces the target state-value function $Q(s,a\vert \phi_{q_t})$. \end{itemize}
+It takes both the state $s$ and the action $a$ as inputs and outputs the corresponding action-value function $Q(s,a\vert \phi_q)$. \item The target critic network, parameterized by $\phi_{q_t}$, produces the target action-value function $Q(s,a\vert \phi_{q_t})$. \end{itemize}